 The parish of Our Lady of Tahoe began in 1948 as a mission of St. Gall's Catholic Church in Gardnerville, NV.
 Fr.
-John Ryan, pastor felt that there was a need to serve the few Catholic families who lived at the lake permanently, and who made the long trek over the mountain to St. Gall's.
-Out of his commitment to these people, Fr.
-Ryan began the regular outdoor masses at the lake.
+John Ryan, the pastor, felt that there was a need to serve the few Catholic families who lived at the lake permanently, and who made the long trek over the mountain to St. Gall's.
+Fr.
+Ryan began the regular outdoor masses at the lake out of his commitment to these people.

-In the spring of 1966, Bishop Dwyer asked the Jesuit Provincial, Father John F. X Connolly if he would send a priest to the Lake Tahoe area to establish a permanent parish.
-Father Connolly, being a priest who cared deeply for the spiritual wellbeing of God's people sent Father Donald J. O'Gara.
+In the spring of 1966, Bishop Dwyer asked the Jesuit Provincial, Father John F. X Connolly, to send a priest to the Lake Tahoe area to establish a permanent parish.
+Father Connolly, being a priest who cared deeply for the spiritual wellbeing of God's people, sent Father Donald J. O'Gara.
 With the assignment of Fr.
-O'Gara on September 1, 1966 by decree of Bishop Dwyer, Our Lady of Tahoe Church became Our Lady of Tahoe Parish.
+O'Gara on September 1, 1966, by decree of Bishop Dwyer, Our Lady of Tahoe Church became Our Lady of Tahoe Parish.

 After many years of struggling to have a church of their own, the people of Our Lady of Tahoe fulfilled their dreams.
 On May 14, 1972, the first mass was celebrated at the church's current location.

-From its humble beginnings of celebrating mass outdoors among the pines, the parish now had a permanent new home.
-So that the mass would always be celebrated among the pines and keep the future generations of the parish connected to those who came before, the wall behind the altar was built with glass so that the worshiping body can look out onto God's creation.
+The parish now had a permanent new home from its humble beginnings of celebrating mass outdoors among the pines.
+The mass would always be observed among the pines and keep the future generations of the parish connected to those who came before.
+The wall behind the altar was built with glass so that the worshiping body could look out onto God's creation.